 All this have made us wonder what the near future holds in store for Uber?
 Should they expand further without decreasing the impact of weaknesses that they are already aware, of or will Uber’s expansion be held up by surrounding threats?

-To find the answers to these questions, we have entered all the strengths, weaknesses, opportunities and threats listed above into the CayenneApps SWOT and conducted a unique process of analysis, the results of which can be found here.
+To find the answers to these questions, we have entered all the strengths, weaknesses, opportunities and threats listed above into the CayenneApps SWOT and conducted a process of analysis.

 The recommended strategy

 The entire process of the SWOT analysis provoked open minded discussions which, at the end, resulted in a recommended strategy for Uber which was an AGGRESSIVE one.

 The aggressive strategy means that Uber has a lot of strengths, and more importantly these strengths are strongly connected with opportunities existing in its external environment.
 So, to achieve better performance, Uber should take advantage of its most significant strengths, which you can see in picture below.

 According to the results, Uber’s customer-centric approach, convenience for the clients and unique and scalable business model have a significantly bigger impact on utilization of the opportunities, than the low prices and low operational costs.
 The analysis also shows that the increasing number of drivers, together with growing dissatisfaction with regular taxi services especially in new, exploitable markets are the biggest opportunities for the American company in the near future.

 Even though the predominant aggressive strategy suggests that the company should focus on strengths and opportunities, the Strategy Radar Chart (available as a part of the recommended strategy in CayenneApps SWOT) gives us a wider perspective which covers all available relationships between features.